czikit12/audibene_recruitment/README.md

     * Declarative pipeline
    * ##Github repository
     * Configured webhook for jenkins
-    * Configured policy, not possible to commit/merge to develop branch without pull request and only possible merge
+    * Configured policy, not possible to commit/merge to develop branch without pull request and only possible to merge
       from develop to master with pull request
-    * All the files in main directorey including Jenkinsfile, ynml files in folder kubernetes
+    * All the files in main directory including Jenkinsfile, ynml files in folder kubernetes